4/1/26: Polish, UX, refactoring, and a few cool shaders

 2/4/26: More interviews, car trouble, and site updates

 Mostly a documentation week this week.
 Updated the project page, the demo video, and the home page to now reflect the massive changes made to the EQ.
-I also went through and made a professional GitHub README and put up the 1.0.0 release of the Semi-Pro-Q. Super satisfying to have this done and I'm so proud of it.
+I also went through and made a professional looking GitHub README and put up the 1.0.0 release of the Semi-Pro-Q. Super satisfying to have this done and I'm so proud of it.

 The majority of my week aside from the documentation has been taken up by some severe car trouble that needed solving and some interviews and applications for the job front.